Last updated on December 14th, 2018

 Portugal, officially the Portuguese Republic, is a country on the Iberian Peninsula in Southwestern Europe.
 It is also the westernmost country of mainland Europe.
-With the history of its golden era during the 15th and 16th century, and devastation in Lisbon in 1755 by an earthquake, Portugal has so much to discover.
-Let’s learn more about its history, culture, people, inventions, and economy with some interesting facts.
+With the history of its golden era during the 15th and 16th century, and devastation in Lisbon in 1755 by an earthquake(killing an estimated 60,000 people in Lisbon alone), Portugal has so much to discover.
+With these interesting facts about Portugal, let’s learn more about its history, culture, people, inventions, economy and more.

-#2.
-Portugal is a developed country.
-It ranks as the 17th safest country in the world.
+2. Portugal is a developed country.
+According to the Global Peace Index 2018, it ranks as the 4th safest country in the world.

 Flag of Portugal

-#7.
-The largest community of Portuguese outside Portugal is in Paris.
+7. The largest community of Portuguese outside Portugal is in Rio de Janeiro.

 Related: Interesting facts about France

-#8.
-The Dolphin Interaction Programme (the only one of its kind in Europe) gets you up close and personal with the dolphins.
-Here, you get a chance to interact directly with dolphins.
+8. The Dolphin Interaction Program (the only one of its kind in Europe) gets you up close and personal with the dolphins.
+Here, you get a chance to in the world

 - Alto Douro Wine Region (2001)